deis/builder/README.md

 The Deis project requires that as much code as possible is unit tested, but the core contributors also recognize that some code must be tested at a higher level (functional or integration tests, for example).

 The [end-to-end tests](https://github.com/deis/workflow-e2e) repository has our integration tests.
 Additionally, the core contributors and members of the community also regularly [dogfood](https://en.wikipedia.org/wiki/Eating_your_own_dog_food) the platform.
-Since this particular component is at the center of much of the Deis platform, we find it especially important to dogfood it.
+Since this particular component is at the center of much of the Deis Workflow platform, we find it especially important to dogfood it.

 ## Running End-to-End Tests